bricewge/agent/docs/sources/flow/reference/components/prometheus.exporter.mysql.md

 ## Compatible components

-`prometheus.exporter.mysql` exports data that can be consumed by the following components:
+`prometheus.exporter.mysql` exports can be consumed by the following components:

 - Components that accept [Targets]({{< relref "../compatibility" >}})